Find Affordable College Courses

 The average amount in student loans that medical assisting majors at COD take out while working on their Associate Degree is $16,705.

-The in-demand associate degree programs at Rasmussen University - Illinois helped the school earn the #3 place on this year’s ranking of the most popular allied health and medical assisting services schools in Illinois.
+A rank of #3 on this year’s list means Rasmussen University - Illinois is a great place for allied health and medical assisting services students working on their associate degree.
 Rasmussen University - Illinois is a small private for-profit school located in the midsize city of Rockford.

 Women make up 92% of the medical assisting majors at the school.